16n-faderbank/16n/README.md

 ### CV

-Connect USB to computer/USB host, or a USB power supply.
+Connect USB to a USB power supply.
 Faders 1-16 emit 0-~5V out of their relevant jacks.
 Connect jack sockets to _inputs_ on your synthesizer.
 Do **not** connect jack sockets to _outputs_ on your Eurorack system; there is power protection on the Teensy, impedence resistors on the sockets, but damage may occur if you do so.

 ### I2C